Expulsion of Greeks from Istanbul

+The expulsion of Greeks from Istanbul was an ethno-religious cleansing campaign undertaken by İsmet İnönü's CHP-led government of Turkey in 1964–1965.

-The expulsion of Istanbul Greeks (1964 Rum Tehciri or 1964 Rum Sürgünü) in 1964–1965 was a series of discriminatory measures by the authorities of the Republic of Turkey, then governed by the CHP party, aimed at the forced expulsion of the Greek population of Istanbul (Κωνσταντινούπολις).
-Though the Greeks of Istanbul were initially excluded from the Greek–Turkish population exchange of 1923 and were allowed to remain in their native city, the Turkish government enacted a series of measures that resulted in a dramatic decrease in their numbers, such as the "wealth" tax of 1942 and later the anti-Greek pogrom of September 1955.
+The Turkish government, then led by the Republican People's Party (CHP), enacted a series of measures in 1964–1965 that resulted in a dramatic decrease in the number of Greeks in Istanbul.
+It marked the culmination of earlier discriminatory policies and episodes of anti-Greek violence, including the "wealth tax" of 1942 and the anti-Greek pogrom of September 1955.

-Especially during the 1950s and 1960s, the Greek minority was used as an apparatus of pressure for the Cyprus issue as part of the Greek–Turkish relations.
+The Greeks of Istanbul were initially excluded from the Greek–Turkish population exchange of 1923 and were allowed to remain in the city.
+During the 1950s and 1960s, the Greek minority was used as an apparatus of pressure for the Cyprus issue as part of the Greek–Turkish relations.
 The anti-Greek measures of 1964–1965 resulted in a drastic reduction in the number of Greeks in Istanbul.
 As such, from a population of about 80,000 only about 30,000 remained in 1965.
 The measures also resulted in the appropriation of minority-owned properties by the Turkish state and were accompanied by restrictions in the fields of religion and education.
 The expulsion during this period was part of the final phase of state measures aimed at the Turkification of the local economic, social, and cultural life.